g3wanghc/leetcode/readme.md

 # leetcode

-Repo of all personal solutions of [leetcode](https://leetcode.com/) problems in goLang.
+Repo of all personal solutions of [leetcode](https://leetcode.com/) problems in goLang and python.

 ###Contribute:
 Contributions are welcome.
 Just make a pull request. :grin:

 ###Note:

-- Solutions has to pass the auto marker
+- Solutions must pass the auto marker
-- Solutions may not be optimal